Liaquatabad Town: History

 The federal government introduced local government reforms in the year 2000, which eliminated the previous "third tier of government" (administrative divisions) and replaced it with the fourth tier (districts).
 The effect in Karachi was the dissolution of the former Karachi Division in 2001, and the merging of its five districts to form a new Karachi City-District with eighteen autonomous constituent towns including Liaquatabad Town.
 In 2011, the system was disbanded but remained in place for bureaucratic administration until 2015, when the Karachi Metropolitan Corporation system was reintroduced.
 In 2015, Liaquatabad Town was re-organized as part of Karachi Central district.

 Demography

 There are several ethnic groups in Liaquatabad sub-division.
-Total population of Liaquatabad Sub-Division is 547,706 consists of Males 289,338 & females 258,266 as of 2023 Pakistani census.
+The total population of Liaquatabad Sub-Division is 547,706, consisting of 289,338 males and 258,266 females as of the 2023 Pakistani census.